Beddomeia minima: Distribution and Habit

-The Beddomeia minima survive along with a variety of other hydrobiid species in a range of habitats including warm springs, rivers, streams, seepages and estuarine environments.
+Beddomeia minima survive along with a variety of other hydrobiid species in a range of habitats including warm springs, rivers, streams, seepages and estuarine environments.
 The survival of the population is dependent on the maintenance of water quality and retention of protective vegetation.

 Ecology and Conservation

-The species Beddomeia minima are only survive within a small margin of water quality (water quality of St Patricks river).
+The species Beddomeia minima can only survive within a small margin of water quality.
 Due to their localised distribution, any changes in water quality in the St. Patricks River in Scottsdale, Tasmania, can pose a huge threat to this species.
 Hence, in the future, this species may experience a severe decline in population.

 No behavioural traits have been found for this species.

 The species is threatened by industrial agriculture and aquaculture (wood and pulp plantations), mining and quarrying, modifications to natural systems (Dams and water use) and pollution (urban and domestic waste water and industrial, military, agricultural and forestry effluents).

 There is no species-specific conservation actions for this species.